 Balance transfers can help you to lower the cost of your credit card borrowings and consolidate multiple debts.
 They could potentially help you lower your outgoings as well.

 What is a balance transfer?

-Make sure you repay your debt by the time the introductory interest rate period runs out.
+Make sure you repay your debt before the introductory interest rate period runs out.
 You can’t assume that you’ll qualify for another balance transfer deal.

 Switching your debt to a card with a lower interest rate lets you:

-- Pay less interest on your existing debt, and/or
+- pay less interest on your existing debt (but you’ll usually pay a fee), and/or

 How to transfer a balance

 Speak to your bank or credit card company, or check their website, to find out how to transfer your balance.

 You might be able to do this online.

 Credit card companies usually charge a fee for balance transfers.